Quangoateo/BASIC_CRUD-_.NET_WebApp/README.md

 # CRUD WEBAPP
-This is the practice of CRUD methods .net webapplication
+This is the practice of CRUD methods .net Finance webapplication